unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 A gateway is a DNS Server that resolves not just traditional domains but also `.crypto` domains.
 Basic functionality of such a gateway:

 1. Receive a domain resolution request
-2. Resolve a domain using classical DNS system if is in classical TLD (like `.com`)
+2. Resolve a domain using classical DNS system if is in classical domain ending (like `.com`)
-3. Resolve a domain using [Browser Resolution Algorithm](../resolve-domains-browser/browser-resolution-algorithm.md) if it is in crypto TLD
+3. Resolve a domain using [Browser Resolution Algorithm](../resolve-domains-browser/browser-resolution-algorithm.md) if it is in crypto domain ending
    * If a domain is set using DNS, transform [Crypto DNS records](../resolve-domains-browser/browser-resolution-algorithm.md#dns-records) into classical records
    * If a domain is set using distributed content
      * If the client requests `A` record, resolve to [Distributed Content Gateway](#distributed-content-gateway) IP Address